vectordotdev/vector/website/docs/administration/validating.md

 6. All `inputs` values reference valid and upstream [source][docs.sources] or [transform][docs.transforms] components.

-The following group of checks require the runtime environment to pass succesfully, disabled with flags such as `--no-environment`, expanding the above checks with the following:
+The following group of checks require the runtime environment to pass successfully, disabled with flags such as `--no-environment`, expanding the above checks with the following:

 7. All components are capable of running (data directories exist, are writable, etc).